Sport in Belize: Football

 Football is currently the main spectator sport in Belize, and it is widely covered by the news industry.

 Football's roots in Belize trace back to mid-20th century in amateur competitions, mostly held in Belize City.
 In 1991 Belize's first semi-professional league, the Belize Semiprofessional Football League, was formed with teams from all districts save Stann Creek and Toledo, who joined later.
 This league is now known as the Belize Premier Football League (BPFL).
 The overall governing body of football in Belize is the Football Federation of Belize (FFB) headed by Dr. Bertie Chimilio.
 While Belize has enjoyed some success at regional and club level, its international record is notoriously poor.

 Athletics

 Track and Field in Belize is run by its Amateur Athletics Association.
-The main facility for track and field events in Belize is the Marion Jones Sports Complex (previously known as the National Stadium) on Princess Margaret Drive in Belize City and named after the famous track and field star of Belizean descent.
+The main facility for track and field events in Belize is the Marion Jones Sports Complex (previously known as the National Stadium) on Margaret Drive in Belize City and named after the famous track and field star of Belizean descent.
 Plans have been made to renovate the track and move the stadium to an indoor one.